NexusMutual/docs/docs/rwi-vault/rwi-vault.md

 ## Relationship to Nexus Mutual

-The RWI Vault is owned and operated by the members of Nexus Mutual and ties in with the Mutual in several ways:
+The RWI Vault is owned by the members of Nexus Mutual and ties in with the Mutual in several ways, none of which put the Vault under the Mutual's governance:

 - Interaction with the Vault is available via the existing Nexus Mutual application
 - Nexus Mutual provides Cover to protect the fixed Baseline Yield of the RWI Vault
 - The Mutual participates in excess returns via a profit share mechanism
 - As the ultimate owner of the Vault’s legal entity, the Mutual benefits from the residual operating margin of the Vault Operator (VO) after meeting all obligations.

+## Contracts and audits

+The Vault contracts are documented in [Contracts](/rwi-vault/contracts/), and are covered by the [audit reports](/resources/audits-and-security).